-In cases of intoxication and/or alcohol poisoning, the primary concern is the health and safety of the individual(s) involved.
-Individuals are strongly encouraged to call for medical assistance [5-1-1 on-campus, (215) 573-3333 from a cellphone, or 9-1-1 off-campus] for themselves or for a friend/ acquaintance who is dangerously intoxicated.
+"In cases of intoxication and/or alcohol poisoning, the primary concern is the health and safety of the individual(s) involved.
+Individuals are strongly encouraged to call for medical assistance [dial 9-1-1] for themselves or for a friend/acquaintance who is dangerously intoxicated.
 No student seeking medical treatment for an alcohol or other drug-related overdose will be subject to University discipline for the sole violation of using or possessing alcohol or drugs.
-This policy shall extend to any other student seeking help for the intoxicated student.
+This policy shall extend to any other student seeking help for the intoxicated student."